Progressive scan and interlaced scan in image capturing

 The pattern of interlaced scan in a CRT display would complete such a scan too however only for each and every second line and then the next set of video scan lines would be drawn in the gaps between the lines of the preceding scan.
 Such scan of every second line is termed as field.
 The afterglow of the phosphor of CRT tubes, in combination with the determination of vision outcomes in two fields being perceived as a continuous images that allows the viewing of full horizontal detail however with half the bandwidth that would be required for a full progressive scan while maintaining the essential CRT refresh rate to prevent flicker.

-Give a brief explanation of the term AI.
+Give a brief introduction of the term SMART in hardware?

-Give a brief introduction of the term formatting in reference to hard disks?
+Give a brief explanation of the term Overflow.

 18,76,764